JesseE/flask-demo-viewer/readme.md

 install python 2.7

 -pip
-pip can be installed after you have python 2.7 or python 3 with the following command: python get-pip.py
+pip can be installed after you have python 2.7 with the following command: python get-pip.py